darrenjacoby/sage-starter/README.md

 # Topdown

-Lightweight &mdash; 5kb minified &mdash; Sass starter for saner stylesheets.
+Lightweight Sass starter for saner, long-lasting stylesheets.

 The architecture is based on ITCSS, which recommends a **top-down low specificity architecture that trends upwards.**